“Love is the great miracle cure. Loving ourselves works miracles in our lives.” ~Louise L. Hay

 The goal of unconditional self-love is to live our best life with a sense of wholeness, health, peace, and empowerment.
 Empowerment enables us to change our lives for the better and to make the world a better place.

-Before I found self-love, I use to be a lot more critical with myself.
-For example, I hated how sensitive I was, because my sensitivity caused me to experience depression, anxiety, and panic attacks.
+Before I found self-love, I used to be a lot more critical with myself.
+For example, I hated how sensitive I was because my sensitivity caused me to experience depression, anxiety, and panic attacks.
 This sensitive nature made me feel stupid, worthless, and weak.

 But when I began to love myself, I began to look at the positive side of my sensitivity—that it gave me the ability to understand things on a deeper level and to create meaningful art that touches the hearts of others.

-Another area that self-love improved in my life was that it influenced me to make better relationship choices.
-My first marriage was emotionally abusive, and I stayed in it because I didn’t believe in myself.
-But as my self-worth grew, I was able to leave and find a wonderful love with my husband Jody.
+Another area where self-love improved in my life was that it influenced me to make better relationship choices.
+My first marriage was emotionally abusive, and I stayed in it because I felt addicted to the relationship and I felt that, on some level, I didn’t deserve real love.
+But as my self-worth grew from reading self-help books, I was eventually able to leave and find a wonderful love with my husband, Jody.

-For me, my biggest obstacle to self-love was just not knowing what it was.
-Now that I know what it is, I can realign myself with unconditional self-love just by catching myself and realizing that I have strayed away from its path.
+For me, my biggest obstacle to self-love was just not knowing what self-love was.
+Now that I know what it is, I can realign myself with unconditional self-love just by catching myself when I start to treat myself unfairly and reminding myself that I deserve my own love and support.

-True self-love is not about standing in front of ourselves as a judge that shames and condemns us.
-True self-love is about walking beside ourselves in harmony and as a true friend, supporting ourselves along life’s entire journey.
+Self-love is not about standing in front of ourselves as a judge who shames and condemns us.
+True self-love is about walking beside ourselves in harmony and, as a true friend, supporting ourselves along life’s entire journey.

 Artwork by the author, Rita Loyd.
 Check out her Unconditional Self-Love Message Card Deck here.